Fire displaces 60 students on eve of anniversary

-Sixty students have been displaced by a fire at Queen Victoria School this afternoon.
+Sixty students have been displaced by a fire at Queen Victoria School yesterday afternoon.

 Article continues after advertisement

-NFA says there’s no indication just yet aboyt what nay have caused the fire as investigation will commence soon.
+NFA says there’s no indication just yet about what may have caused the fire as an investigation will commence soon.

 What’s more devastating is the school is to celebrate its 70th anniversary.